pocketchange/pocketchange-android-sdk-unity-plugin/README.md

 PocketChangeAndroid.DisplayReward();
 ```

-Only invoke the `DisplayReward` function after the player has initialized all script instances by calling their `Awake` functions (typically, you should not need any additional logic to enforce this requirement).
+Only invoke the `DisplayReward` method after the player has initialized all script instances by calling their `Awake` methods (typically, you should not need any additional logic to enforce this requirement).

 ### Add a Button to Open the Pocket Change Shop (Optional)